aeyxa/raid-tester/README.md

 ### THE FIRST PARAGRAPH IS THE MOST IMPORTANT

 *__This raid_tester.py is a python script used to test raid cards by writing data in multiple ways.
 Writing both large amounts of data in small counts and small amounts of data in large counts.
 Once all tests are completed, we then check for any errors using StorCli.
-This script is only intended to work with StorCli on CentOS 7 and assumes you have the necessary dependencies.
+This script is only intended to work with StorCli on CentOS 7 and it assumes you have the necessary dependencies.
 The .bashrc file is used to automate the process and should be understood before overwriting your own .bashrc file__*

 ## Download
 To get this file, on a Linux type environment, you can just use wget: